Sudhan30/my-portfolio-website/TELEMETRY_SYSTEM.md

-# Telemetry System Documentation
+# OpenTelemetry System Documentation

 ## Overview

-This portfolio website includes a comprehensive telemetry system that tracks user interactions while maintaining CCPA compliance.
-The system collects anonymous usage data to understand how visitors interact with the portfolio and improve the user experience.
+This portfolio website uses a unified OpenTelemetry system that provides comprehensive observability and user interaction tracking while maintaining CCPA compliance.
+The system collects anonymous usage data following industry standards to understand how visitors interact with the portfolio and improve the user experience.

 ## Features